payfazz/docker-sh/README.md

 Because this is POSIX shell script, the possibility is limitless.

-This approach is inspired by openrc, PKGBUILD, and APKBUILD spec file.
+This approach is inspired by openrc from gentoo, ebuild from gentoo, PKGBUILD from archlinux, and APKBUILD from alpine.

 This script is written with POSIX shell standard, so it will work with `bash`, `ash`, `dash` or any shell that follow POSIX standard.